Captain Russell Rippetoe was serving in Operation Iraqi Freedom in March 2003.

 * * *

-Today in America, we celebrate Memorial Day, a day to honor the men and women who died while serving in the U.S. military.
-Who are you remembering with thanksgiving?
+We celebrated Memorial Day this week and honored the men and women who died while serving in the U.S. military.
+Who do you remembering with thanksgiving?
 We would love to hear!
-Come share with us on our blog! ~ Devotionals Daily
+Come share with us! ~ Devotionals Daily